 NW NATURAL GAS' "SMART ENERGY" PROGRAM

-through which we purchase “carbon off sets.”
-These off sets include planting trees, which absorb carbon dioxide, and investing in renewable natural gas, such as capturing methane from cow crap… seriously check it out at NWNatural.com.
+Through this program, we purchase “carbon offsets” that include planting trees (which absorb carbon dioxide) and investing in renewable natural gas, such as capturing methane from cow manure.

 BONNEVILLE ENVIRONMENTAL FOUNDATION'S "WATER RESTORATION CERTIFICATES"